-If you're suffering with nausea and dizziness due to flu, morning sickness, motion sickness or are post-operative a nice of cup of ginger tea a few times a day will give you relief.
+If you're suffering with nausea and dizziness due to flu, morning sickness, motion sickness or are post-operative, a nice of cup of ginger tea a few times a day will give you relief.
 Ginger has an immense calming and warming effect on the stomach.
-I eat a small piece of it raw or brew a cup for heart burn and it works more quickly then any chalky tablet.
+I eat a small piece of it raw or brew a cup for heart burn, and it works more quickly than any chalky tablet.
 It's a lot more pleasant too.

 Did you also know that drinking a cup of ginger tea regularly is an excellent and beneficial source of potassium?
 It's a nice trade-off if you're not a banana-eater.
-The health benefits of having an adequate amount of potassium in the diet include the prevention of stroke and high blood pressure, reducing anxiety and stress, increased muscle strength, balance water in the body and electrolyte function, and also support healthy kidneys, nervous system and heart.
+The health benefits of having an adequate amount of potassium in the diet include the prevention of stroke and high blood pressure, reducing anxiety and stress, increased muscle strength, balance water in the body and electrolyte function, and the promotion of healthy functioning of the kidney, nervous system, and heart.

 Ginger has also been touted throughout the pages of history as an aphrodisiac.
 It was lauded extensively by the ancient Greeks as both a booster and a sustainer of one's amorous nature.
 Italy's famous University of Salerno medical school prescribed that a rule for happy life in old age was to “eat ginger, and you will love and be loved as in your youth.”
 Sounds like we can throw away that bottle of wine and steep up a nice steamy pot of ginger to take to the boudoir instead.

 Ginger tea can also help with tooth pain, the pain associated with menstrual cramping, and a hangover.
 If you suffer migraines, try a cup of ginger tea at the onset.
-It not only helps with the head ache pain but it will help with the subsequent nausea.
+It not only helps with the headache pain, but it will also help with the subsequent nausea.

 Want a healthy heart?
 Another benefit of ginger tea is that it helps to reduce blood cholesterol levels.
 It also reduces clotting and thinning of the blood, promoting healthy circulation and lowering blood pressure.